leeluolee/fstorm/README.md

 ![image](https://cloud.githubusercontent.com/assets/731333/7897264/cc83038a-0707-11e5-8163-72b0f4a07fd1.png)

-steno will pending without any response, the same as `writeFile` and  `writeFileSync`
+Steno is still pending without any response, the same is with `writeFile` and  `writeFileSync`